semaphoreci/docs/docs/ci-cd-environment/choosing-between-a-vm-and-docker-based-environment.md

 - **You need custom software that is not available in the VM images**.
-  Semaphore's Virtual Machines are packed with a wide variety of languages and tools, but it is impossible to pack everything.
-In the virtual machines, you can use `apt-get` to install them, but a more efficient way is to build a docker image that pre-installs everything necessary for your tests.
+  Semaphore's Virtual Machines are packed with a wide variety of languages and tools, but they don't have everything.
+In the virtual machines, you can use `apt-get` to install what you need, but a more efficient way is to build a docker image that pre-installs everything that is necessary for your tests.

 ## Can I use Docker images in Virtual Machines?